ChristopherAnaya/Internet-Of-Things/Info.md

 ## How do Iot devices use protocols like IPv6 or HTTP/HTTPS to communicate?

+**IPv6** and **HTTP/HTTPS** are both **protocols**(a set of of rules that define how devices communicate over a network).

+- **IPv6** gives each IoT device a unique address called an **ip address**.
+It allows devices to communicate over the internet by identifying them with their ip address

+- **HTTP/HTTPS** is used to send and receive data across the internet using requests.
+The difference between HTTP and HTTPS is that https is the secure version.
+They often send data to web servers.

 ## How do IoT interfaces (like bluetooth or Wi-Fi) work with web servers?

 ## How do browsers help show or manage IoT data?